jlouie95618/jlouie95618.github.io/source/_drafts/implementing-data-structures-in-c.md

 ### The Basics

-A `Makefile` consists of a
+Simply put, a `Makefile` consists of a series of _rules_ which consists of three parts:

+1. the _target_: The target
+2. _prerequisites_:
+3. a _recipe_:

+### Creating a C library (code archive)

 ### References

-1. [Guide](https://web.stanford.edu/class/archive/cs/cs107/cs107.1174/guide_make.html) provided on the CS 107 website
+1. [Make guide](https://web.stanford.edu/class/archive/cs/cs107/cs107.1174/guide_make.html) provided on the CS 107 website
 2. Managing Projects with GNU Make, 3rd Edition
 3. [GNU Make](https://www.gnu.org/software/make/manual/make.html)

 ## Use of `void *`

 As in the class CS 107, I'll be using a `void *` approach to provide a "generic" data structure interface.
 I elected to use this approach (rather than some trick with the preprocessor or to use a macro helper function) primarily because I am familiar with writing generic interfaces.
 Additionally, I would say that it's worth understanding how `void *`'s can be used within the context of generic interfaces as well as generic functions (think of `qsort` or `bsearch`).

 As for another possible implementation, I'll think about trying to the "generic" interface with the use of a macro helper function (much like how Pintos achieves generic data structures).